scalameter/scalameter.github.com/home/gettingstarted/0.7/persistors.md

 It's the fastest among `Persistor`s, although it produces the largest output files.

 ## GZIPJSONSerializationPersistor

 Default choice for all `HTMLReport` descendants.

-It works like `JSONSerializationPersistor`, but instead of storing a plain JSON on disk it gzips it firsts.
+It works like `JSONSerializationPersistor`, but instead of storing a plain JSON on disk it gzips it first.
 This allows to be much more space efficient than `JSONSerializationPersistor` whilst being a little slower (but still faster than `SerializationPersistor`).

 ## Picklers